nixworks/public/news/2011/04/13/README.md

 ##### Lee Bradley Brown
 ### [Lee Bradley Brown, 39, a British tourist is allegedly beaten to death in the Bur Dubai police station in Dubai after being arrested for swearing. ](/news/2011/04/13/lee-bradley-brown-39-a-british-tourist-is-allegedly-beaten-to-death-in-the-bur-dubai-police-station-in-dubai-after-being-arrested-for-swea.md)
-_Context: United Kingdom, Lee Bradley Brown, Dubai, Bur Dubai_
+_Context: Bur Dubai, Dubai, United Kingdom, Lee Bradley Brown_

 ##### China
 ### [Chinese authorities continue a crackdown on dissent, with some activists placed on labour camps according to rights groups. ](/news/2011/04/13/chinese-authorities-continue-a-crackdown-on-dissent-with-some-activists-placed-on-labour-camps-according-to-rights-groups.md)